luisguve/smartcity/contract/README.md

 ```
 <br />

-## 7. Get energy generated (KWh).
+## 7. Get energy generated so far (KWh).
 The energy generated in KWh is calculated by multiplying the amount of hours since the last withdrawal by the totalPowerRate of the account.

-The totalPowerRate is the sum of the farms' powerRate.
+The totalPowerRate is the sum of all the farms' powerRate.

 ```bash
 near view $CONTRACT_NAME getEnergyGenerated '{"accountId": "<accountId>.testnet"}'
 ```

-## 8. Account info.
+## 8. Get account info.
 Thet Total power rate, farms and last withdrawal timestamp.

-The totalPowerRate is the sum of the farms' powerRate.
+The totalPowerRate is the sum of all the farms' powerRate.

 ```bash
 near view $CONTRACT_NAME getAccountInfo '{"accountId": "luisguve.testnet"}'